 2. Fra Bartolommeo by Leader Scott.

-3. Leonarda da Vinci By Walter Issacton.
+3. Leonarda da Vinci by Walter Issacton.

-4. The complete paintings of Giorgione by Pietro Zampetti.
+4. The Complete Paintings of Giorgione by Pietro Zampetti.

 5. The Masterpieces of Correggio From the Library of Frank Simpson.